 Modern semitrailers for the most part do a good job of keeping passenger vehicles from sliding underneath them, greatly increasing the chances of surviving a crash into the back of a large truck, recent IIHS crash tests show.
 But in crashes involving only a small portion of the truck's rear, most trailers fail to prevent potentially deadly underride.

 Most semitrailers are required to have underride guards.
 These are steel bars that hang from the backs of trailers to prevent the front of a passenger vehicle from moving underneath during a crash.
 Earlier research showed the minimum strength and dimensions required for underride guards in the U.S. are inadequate, prompting IIHS to petition the National Highway Traffic Safety Administration (NHTSA) in 2011 for tougher standards.
-The Institute also asked the agency to consider applying the standards to other large trucks such as dump trucks that aren't required to have any underride guards (see "Underride crashes," March 1, 2011).
+The Institute also asked the agency to consider applying the standards to other large trucks such as dump trucks that aren't required to have any underride guards (see "Crash tests demonstrate the need for new underride guard standards," March 1, 2011).

 Although NHTSA hasn't responded yet, trailer manufacturers already are installing guards that are much stronger than required.
 These guards generally work well to prevent underride, except in crashes occurring at the outer edges of trailers, the crash tests show.